Vertical-Beach/ai-edge-contest4/README.md

 # Pre-Install Considerations for Caffe for Segmentation Models

-The Vitis-AI tools come with a version of caffe that is supported for training the various segmentation models.
-Section 1 will address the various setup steps required for configuring your environment with the Vitis-AI tools.
+The Vitis AI tools come with a version of caffe that is supported for training the various segmentation models.
+Section 1 will address the various setup steps required for configuring your environment with the Vitis AI tools.

 # 1.0 Environment Setup and Installation